All Episodes

 It's all political.

-So status of forces agreement, the bottom line status of forces agreement is that we could have gotten one and the Iraqis would have done anything to get us to stay.
+So status of forces agreement, the bottom line of status of forces agreement is that we could have gotten one and the Iraqis would have done anything to get us to stay.

-That's the hard called reality.
+That's the hard cold reality.

 Obama didn't want to.